jake-w-liu/DiffMoM.jl/docs/src/api/assembly-solve.md

 Mp[p][m,n] = integral_{Gamma_p} f_m(r) . f_n(r) dS
 ```

 This is the overlap integral of two RWG basis functions restricted to patch `p`.
-These matrices are sparse (only nonzero when both basis `m` and `n` have support on triangles in patch `p`) and are precomputed once before optimization.
+These matrices are stored as compact `LocalMassMatrix` objects (an `AbstractMatrix{T}` triplet form; only nonzero when both basis `m` and `n` have support on triangles in patch `p`) and are precomputed once before optimization.

 **Parameters:**